RobinGhoshATL/angui-2-nodejs/README.md

 # Developing Angular UI with Azure AD authentication (using MSAL) communicating with NodeJS back end

-  This sample shows you how to create a univseral authentication with Azure.
+  This sample shows you how to create a universal authentication with Azure.
 The token is then used by the auth interceptor every time it needs to talk to back-end service.
   We are showing capabilities how to talk to multiple back-end services written in different languages that communicate with different Azure services.
   These back-end services are itself REST API complaint services.
-Source code to those services are available.
+Source code to these services are available.

   Each button in the UI talks to different REST end points.
 The code was deployed on App Service (.NET Core 3) and not a Static Web Site.
+  &nbsp;
+   1. Dashboard - Shows Analytics View from test traffic results

-   1. Products - Communicates with Azure SQL DB using Node.js
+   2. Products - Communicates with Azure SQL DB using Node.js

-   1. Files - Communicates with Azure blob storage using Node.js
+   3. Files - Communicates with Azure blob storage using Node.js

-   1. School - Communicates with Azure Cosmos DB using Node.js
+   4. School - Communicates with Azure Cosmos DB using Node.js

-   1. PS Script - Uses SignalR services to fire a Power Shell script execution and returns the long waiting response back to the UI
+   5. PS Script - Uses SignalR services to fire a Power Shell script execution and returns the long waiting response back to the UI

 Link to the working Angular UI https://angui-2-nodejs.azurewebsites.net/